ramr/redmine-2.0-openshift-quickstart/README.md

 	git remote add upstream -m master git://github.com/openshift/redmine-2.0-openshift-quickstart.git git pull -s recursive -X theirs upstream master

-In order to be able to upload files attached to issues you shold add "files" folder
+In order to be able to upload files attached to issues, you should add a "files" directory/folder

 	mkdir file

-and remove line /files/* from .gitignore to push folder on server.
+and remove the line /files/* from .gitignore to push that directory/folder to all the gears (where your OpenShift application is running).

-Alternatively you can ssh to server and create a folder "files" under redmine/repo
+Alternatively, you can ssh to all the serving gears for your application and create a directory/folder called "files" under redmine/repo

 	mkdir redmine/repo/files

 Then push the repo upstream